Computer Science Advising

 Every declared CS major and minor is assigned a CS faculty member as an academic advisor.
 (Undeclared students are assigned an advisor in their indicated area of interest.)
 Prior to class registration each semester, students meet with their advisor to discuss which courses the student should take.

-SPRING 2025 CS Advising Notes
+SUMMER 2026 CS Advising Notes

-General SPRING CS Advising Notes
+General FALL CS Advising Notes

-- Planning to graduate this Spring?
+- Planning to graduate this Fall?

 - Register early!
 Ensure you get in to the courses you need to graduate.